NikolaiRadke/Stopify/src/README.md

 2. Plug in your Board and select ``` Port ``` with your used USB port.
 3. Click on the upload button in the IDE.

 You can open the serial Monitor.
 If everthing is fine, the ESP32 will connect to Wifi and display its current IP.
+Now you can start Spotify, play a track, make some noise, maybe with a cordless screwdriver, and see what happens :-)